tanimmahmud/tanimmahmud.github.io/readme.md

 ## Aim

 My aim was to develop a clean accessible website for prospective employers and fellow developers.
 I used bigger font size and black and white color combinations for accessible reasons.
 I tried to create a simple website with no fancy animation or parallax because it suits me better.
-I decided to go with different html and css file for each page because it is easy to debug and as I used Jekyll, it helped me organize my files and folders.
+I decided to go with different html and css file for each page because it is easy to debug and as I used Jekyll, it helped me to organize my files and folders.

 ### Home